VidYen/VidYen-WordPress-Plugins/vidyen-point-system-vyps/README.md

 == Changelog ==

+= 2.4.1 =

+- Fix: Personal log does not do all rows.
+- Change: `VY256 Mining` reason changed to `VidYen Webmining`

 = 2.4.0 =

 - Fix: Miner text in progress bars more adaptive to small screens (iPhone 5)